MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-fips-compliance.md

 2. Load FIPS module in MIP SDK by [Making all applications use the FIPS module by default](https://www.openssl.org/docs/man3.0/man7/fips_module.html)
 3. (Optional) Configure the FIPS module for some applications only by [Selectively making applications use the FIPS module by default](https://www.openssl.org/docs/man3.0/man7/fips_module.html)

-When the FIPS module is successfully loaded, the MIP SDK log declares fips as the OpenSSL provider.
+When the FIPS module is successfully loaded, the MIP SDK log declares FIPS as the OpenSSL provider.
 ```
 "OpenSSL provider loaded: [fips]"
 ```